 Today I wanted to share with you a couple of things when it comes to using Zizyphus that I didn’t realize the first time around.
-For starters, Zizyphus should really be applied to dry hair.
+For starters, when using Zizyphus on natural hair, you should really apply it to dry hair.

-- I applied a moisturizing protein-free deep conditioner (As I Am Naturally Hydration Elation Intensive Conditioner) for .
-Last time I didn’t use a deep conditioner.
+- I applied a moisturizing protein-free deep conditioner (As I Am Naturally Hydration Elation Intensive Conditioner).
+Last time, I didn’t use a deep conditioner at all.

 - I applied the As I Am Naturally LIC (Leave In Conditioner) as well.
 The goal was to see how it would be to use the conditioners together.